 Fall color isn’t limited to foliage.
-Just as the trees in my yard have turned, the fruit on the 14 pepper plants in my garden have changed from green… Continue reading
+Just as the trees in my yard have turned, the fruit on the 14 pepper plants in my garden have changed from green to rainbow of… Continue reading

 We harvested the first tomato in June and kept harvesting them – by the five-gallon bucketful – right up until the first frost, which occurred on October 17.
 Almost a week later, I still have a five-gallon bucket of tomatoes sitting in the garage.